-- Assemble 1st-2nd and 3rd-4th speed synchronizers.
-Fit the snap rings correctly, see Fig. 4-27.
-Place the resilient ring in the hub for 3rd-4th synchronizers, see Fig. 4-28. - 2.
+- 1. Assemble 1st-2nd and 3rd-4th speed synchronizers.
+Fit the snap rings correctly, see Fig. 4-26.
+Place the resilient ring in the hub for 3rd-4th synchronizers, see Fig. 4-27. - 2.
 Centre the resilient ring with the help of a small screwdriver.
 Place 3rd synchronizing cone in the synchronizing.
 Make sure that the flanges fit properly in the grooves in the synchronizing cone.
 Assemble the synchronizing and 3rd speed gear.
 Turn the gear wheel to make it easier for the resilient ring to be fitted on. - 3.
-Place ring 2852 in a press and fit on the syn-
+Place ring 2852 in a press and fit on the synchronizing and the gear wheel.
+Fit the needle bearing and press in the mainshaft, see Fig. 4-28.
+When doing this, turn the 3rd speed gear wheel in order to check that this gear as well as the needle bearing fit correctly.
+Try out a circlip which fills the groove well and fit the circlip.

-Fig. 4-28.
+Fig. 4-27.
 Fitting resilient ring